 gaits (especially horses)

-Gait means the movement of the horse's legs and body.
-Gaited means a specific kind of movement in certain breeds of horse, very smooth and easy to sit.
+Gaited (as in my horse is gaited) means a specific kind of movement in certain breeds of horse, very smooth and easy to sit.

 Walk: four beats; left rear... left fore...right rear...right fore